AG: Mark Torre Jr. caused trial delay

 • Jan.
 9, 2020 – Jury selection begins.
 The clock is still stopped.

 • Jan.
-22 – The case reassigned to Judge Iriarte after Judge Bordallo announced his plan to resign.
+22 – The case is reassigned to Judge Elyze Iriarte after Judge Bordallo announces his plan to resign.

 • Jan.
 23 – The defendant opposes Judge Iriarte’s appointment to the case.

-• Feb 4 – The defendant files its current motion to dismiss.
+• Feb 4 – The defendant files his current motion to dismiss.
 The clock is still stopped.

 • Feb.
 7 – The court issues decision and order on motion to exclude.

-A total of 112 days had passed since Torre asserted his rights to a speedy trial when the defense filed its motion to dismiss on Feb.
+A total of 112 days had passed since Torre asserted his right to a speedy trial when the defense filed its motion to dismiss on Feb.
 4.

 “The Superior Court and the people’s inaction fails to serve the administration of justice.
 Sending a strong message by dismissal with prejudice will place the court and the people on notice that this type of egregious neglect has consequences, and their procedure and handling of asserted cases must change,” Arriola wrote in the motion.